mini-xi/mini-xi/README.md

 I am a backend-focused engineer who enjoys solving practical problems across both development and operations.
 Rather than limiting myself to feature implementation alone, I pay close attention to how systems are deployed, maintained, and improved in real environments.

-My experience includes building backend services, supporting enterprise workflows, improving legacy systems, tuning databases, handling operational issues, and using AI as a practical engineering tool for productivity and structured problem-solving.
+My experience includes building backend services, supporting enterprise workflows, improving legacy systems, tuning databases, resolving operational issues, and using AI as a practical engineering tool for productivity and structured problem-solving.
+I have also taken leadership roles in multiple team projects, valuing collaboration, ownership, and effective communication throughout the development process.

 ---